-Ocular Inflammation is inflammation of the uvea, the middle layer of your eye.
-The eye is shaped much like a tennis ball, with three different layers of tissue surrounding a central gel-filled cavity.
+Uveitis, or ocular inflammation, is inflammation of the uvea, which is the middle layer of the eye.
+The eye is shaped like a tennis ball, with three different layers of tissue surrounding a central gel-filled cavity.

-The innermost layer is the retina, which senses light and helps to send images to your brain.
+The innermost layer is the retina, which senses light and helps to send images to the brain.
 The middle layer between the sclera and retina is called the uvea.
-The outermost layer is the sclera, the strong white wall of the eye.
+The outermost layer is the sclera, which is the external white wall of the eye.

 A careful eye examination by an ophthalmologist is extremely important when symptoms occur.
 Inflammation inside the eye can permanently affect sight or even lead to blindness, if it is not treated.